 Ultimately, the best coverup they could arrange was to stipulate that the interview could not be used ‘except to impeach the testimony of Esar Met’.
 Their coverup makes no sense whatsoever, since the interview does the opposite of impeaching his claims of innocence, so the big mystery is how they got his defense attorney to agree to that stipulation.

 Why would a defense lawyer prevent a jury from seeing evidence that his client is not guilty?
-That mystery will be researched further, eventually.
+Who is the defense lawyer really working for?